Croatian literature: Modern literature up to 1914

 The political events of the early 20th century and the movement for a united south Slavic state (Yugoslavia) were compelling topics in the literature of the time.
-Ivo Vojnović wrote about the Vidovdan myth, while Srđan Tucić published "Osloboditelje" (Liberators, 1914).
-Vladimir Nazor wrote several works on the theme of Croatian history "Velog Jože" (1908), "Hrvatske kraljeve" (Croatian Kings, 1912), "Istarske priče" (Istrian Tales, 1913) and "Medvjeda Brundu" (Bear Brundu, 1915).
-Milan Ogrizović's play "Banović Strahinja" was shown in 1912.
+Ivo Vojnović wrote about the Vidovdan myth, while Srđan Tucić published Osloboditelje (Liberators, 1914).
+Vladimir Nazor wrote several works on the theme of Croatian history Velog Jože (1908), Hrvatski kraljevi (Croatian Kings, 1912), Istarske priče (Istrian Tales, 1913) and Medvjeda Brundu (Bear Brundu, 1915).
+Milan Ogrizović's play Banović Strahinja was shown in 1912.

 Modern literature between the wars 1914 to 1945

 The period immediately before the First World War was marked by a new avant-garde movement.
-Janko Polić Kamov, in his short life, was an early forerunner, with his modernist novel "Isušena kaljuža" (The Drained Swamp, 1906–1909) now considered to be the first major Croatian prose work of the genre.
+Janko Polić Kamov, in his short life, was an early forerunner, with his modernist novel Isušena kaljuža (The Drained Swamp, 1906–1909) now considered to be the first major Croatian prose work of the genre.
 A new generation of futurist young writers began to appear, where expressive use of words was more important than a formal structure.
 Along with the new literary styles, came a stronger politicization of content that would continue to mark poetry and prose during the First World War and beyond.